-Once you get to the entrance of the famous bright pink ponds you can either take a picture from the road, where it’s very visible or you can pay 50 pesos (worth it) to sustain the local guides who will take you inside for a 10 minutes walk and give you a short talk about the ponds, their history and formation.
+Once you get to the entrance of the famous bright pink lake, you can either take a picture from the road, where it’s visible, or you can pay 50 pesos (worth it) to sustain the local guides who will take you inside for a 10 minutes walk and give you a short talk about the ponds, their history, and formation.

 If you have time you can head towards the beach and enjoy the white deserted sand and the turquoise blue water.